AshlingnLog/MapAnimation/README.md

 - To run the code, open index.html in a web browser.

 ## In the future, I would like to add a map for Chicago and sync public transport the api into that map.

+i struggled with this one so I had to look at solutions from other students like https://github.com/codeforboston/MBTA-API-API.git